Crime Reduction Fund

 When can I apply?

-There will be four waves of funding that can be applied for throughout the year, and the next deadline for applications to be submitted is
+There are four funding rounds throughout the year.
+The next deadline for applications to be submitted is 15 May 2020.

-If you feel your group could benefit from this funding, please read the Crime Reduction Fund guidance for applicants carefully before applying.
+If you feel your group could benefit from this funding, please read the Guidance for Crime Reduction Fund applicants [DOC, 121Kb] carefully before applying.